 Sumburgh airport sits at the southern tip of the Mainland and planes and helicopters come and go throughout the day.
 An Information Centre is situated in the airport terminal.
 The nearby Sumburgh Hotel (1867) was the former laird’s house and the beach at West Voe holds a Keep Scotland Beautiful Rural Seaside Award.

 The Jarlshof settlement.
 Jarlshof (named from Sir Walter Scott’s book The Pirate) emerged after a gale in the late 19th century.
-The site dates back around 4,500 years and is many-layered, with settlements from Neolithic dwellings to a 16th-century laird’s house.
+The site is managed by Historic Scotland and dates back around 4,500 years.
+It is many-layered, with settlements from Neolithic dwellings to a 16th-century laird’s house.
 There is an interpretive centre and both children and adults will enjoy exploring the ruins.

 The South Mainland Up-Helly-A’, the newest of the isles’ fire festivals, is different in that the torchlit procession and galley burning moves among five areas, depending on the home district of that particular year’s Jarl (chief guizer).
-The 2017 event will be held in Cunningsburgh.
+The 2018 event will be held in Sandwick.

 The ferry to Fair Isle, Good Shepherd IV, leaves from the pier at Grutness.
 The name Dunrossness is derived from Dynröst – ON name for Sumburgh Roost, meaning a strong roaring current, and nes – a headland.